openaps/docs/docs/docs/walkthrough/phase-4/bluetooth-tethering-edison.md

 pair AA:BB:CC:DD:EE:FF
 ```
 ********************************
-you will see on the Edison
+If successful, you will see on the Edison:

 `Request confirmation
 [agent] Confirm passkey 123456 (yes/no): yes`